safetyAI/ChatSafetyAI/azure_MRE_commands_client.md

 - a) Click "Generate Custom Domain name" to be able to use managed identities.
 Use the resource name (here, `$AISERVICES_NAME`), as the custom domain name.

 - b) Click "go to Azure AI Foundry portal", and on the "Models + endpoints" tab, deploy the following base models:
-  - gpt-5.1-2025-11-13
-  - gpt-4.1-2025-04-14
+  - gpt-5.5-2026-04-23
   - gpt-4.1-mini-2025-04-14
   - gpt-4o-transcribe
   - text-embedding-3-large
+  - NOTE: Custom deployment names must not end with a raw timestamp.
+For example, gpt-5.5-2026-04-23-project is fine, but gpt-5.5-project-2026-04-23 is not.
+You can simply remove the timestamp is you want to use custom names, like: gpt-5.5-project.
   - NOTE: due to region availability, Azure may silently deploy one or more models in a different resource than `AISERVICES_NAME`.
 Save the names of the new resources created by Azure and pass them as `OUTSIDE_RESOURCES` at the beginning of Step 9.
-  - NOTE: gpt-5.1 may require filing an access request with Microsoft and waiting a few days until it gets approved
   - NOTE: in "Customize", for all models:
     - Opt out of automatic model version upgrades !!!
     - Check quotas!
 If less than 1k requests per minute (RPM) and 1M tokens per minute (TPM), request increase here: https://aka.ms/oai/quotaincrease